GPT Master vs manual ChatGPT organization

 - Folders and folder colors for real structure

-- Stars, pins, and notes for high-value threads
+- Stars, bookmarks, and notes for high-value threads

 - Timestamps and search for faster context recovery